apollunee/apollunee/README.md

 also, sign my atabook! if you want to, ofc

-➜  note : i'm usually shy and afraid to int first unless it's really on my part, i don't bite!! :3
+➜  note : i'm usually shy and afraid to int first, unless it's really on my part.. i don't bite!! :3